anime-crossing/man-chan/README.md

 Each of those modules will be loaded like any other Cog.

+If a database is required, its own separate `alembic.ini` is required and must be manually managed.
+This is to avoid revision conflicts with the main features.

 ## Coming soon:
 ### **Money Ledger**
 Keep track of what each person owes money too.
 Useful for social events where one person pays for everyone and stuff.